 ⇒ When the monochromatic light (light of one wavelength) reaches the cuvette some of the light is reflected, some part of the light is absorbed by the solution and the remaining part is transmitted through the solution which falls on the photodetector system.
 The photodetector system measures the intensity of transmitted light and converts it into the electrical signals that are sent to the galvanometer.

-⇒ The galvanometer measures the electrical signals and displays it in the digital form.
+⇒ The galvanometer measures the electrical signals and displays them in the digital form.
 That digital representation of the electrical signals is the absorbance or optical density of the solution analyzed.

 ⇒ If the absorption of the solution is higher than there will be more light absorbed by the solution and if the absorption of the solution is low then more lights will be transmitted through the solution which affects the galvanometer reading and corresponds to the concentration of the solute in the solution.
 By putting all the values in the formula given in the below section one can easily determine the concentration of the solution.